 Telescopic springs are wound differently for different mounting positions (horizontal or vertical), their extension (Lmax horizontal or Lmax vertical) depending on size.
 Please select the desired spring from our catalog and be sure to specify the mounting position on your inquiry, so that we will make the right type of spring.

 Horizontal & diagonal mounting positions: Telescopic springs designed for horizontal use have greater overlap of coils than springs for vertical use to avoid “sagging”. *Horizontal mounting position: Telescopic springs designed for horizontal use have greater overlap of coils than springs for vertical use to avoid “sagging”.
 The larger diameter should be where most chips occur.

 Vertical mounting position: These springs have greater extended length than horizontal springs.
 The larger diameter (D2) should be at the top/higher mounting position.
 This avoids dirt from falling into the coils and has a self-cleaning effect.

 Centering should be provided at the ends of the springs to allow these to turn.
 The springs must be able to move freely and must not be fixed.
 The mounting sleeve and centering flange are not normally supplied with the springs.
 These flanges can be supplied as optional accessories.

 Spring guards are easy to mount.
-A collar on one side and a pilot on the other are entirely sufficient.
+A plastic collar on one side and a plastic pilot on the other are entirely sufficient.
 The springs must be able to move freely in them.
 They must not be fixed.
 If you wish to use a pilot and a collar, you should make allowance for the space needed.
 In other words, the inside diameter of the spring (D1) should in this case be chosen slightly larger, to make sure that the spring will fit over the pilot.

 Telescopic springs are supplied tied down with wire.
 Caution: Springs are highly tensioned!
 Risk of injury!
 Be sure to follow the instructions, which are also supplied with the springs.